golnazraja/aihub_simulators_workshop/README.md

 Running codes during the workshop:

-(change the ip of the server in the intro.py script)
+(update the IP of the server in the intro.py script)
 ```bash
 python intro.py
 ```